 Time: 149 mins.

-SYNOPSIS: A dead body has been found in the Louvre, setting Professor Roberts Langdon – a renowned cryptologist – off on a dangerous adventure as he attempts to unravel an ancient code and uncover the greatest mystery of all time.
+SYNOPSIS: A dead body has been found in the Louvre Museum marked with a mysterious symbol, setting Professor Roberts Langdon – a renowned cryptologist – off on a dangerous adventure as he attempts to unravel an ancient code and uncover the greatest mystery of all time.

 Despite a big budget and first-rate cast, the film just never captures the "wow" factor of the big secret, leaving the viewer fairly unimpressed with this hidden knowledge.
 It's the Cliff Notes version of the quest to uncover this supposed historical "treasure" that feels like a bad college lecture force-fed in between ho-hum action sequences.
 What makes the novel so compelling is the painstaking unraveling of the secret behind the Holy Grail, which the film illuminates too quickly in an effort to make all the running around seem worth the trouble.
 There's no sense of tension, of building the mystery.
 I know the film follows the novel quite accurately, however, the pacing which is perfect when reading, was just awkward on the big screen.
 While there's nothing drastically awful about the movie (besides Hanks hair), there's nothing overly entertaining about it either.
 Lovers of the book will not come out of this experience with the same thrill and those new to the tale will leave wondering what all the fuss was about.